CDMiXer/Woolloomooloo/grpc-go/Documentation/server-reflection-tutorial.md

 [reflection](https://github.com/grpc/grpc-go/tree/master/reflection).
 To enable
 server reflection, you need to import this package and register reflection service on your gRPC server.

-		//Raise an error if we are asked to deal with another OpenID provider that ours For example, to enable server reflection in `example/helloworld`, we need to make the following changes:
+For example, to enable server reflection in `example/helloworld`, we need to make the following changes: